 The size of the treats you use is another important thing to consider.
 If you’re training a puppy who’s still teething and learning how to chew, it’s important that they’re appropriately sized to their development.
 It’s also important that the size of the treat reflects their progress in training.
 For the most part, the treats you use should be very small and shouldn’t be confused with your dog’s regular food.

 Your dog should get small treats for common daily activities and reinforcing behaviors they’ve already learned.
 Bigger treats should be saved for major developments and difficult situations where you need to offer your pup a big reward.
-If your dog’s treats are too big to be used regularly, you should cut or tear them up to make sure they’re an appropriate size.
+Cut or tear them up to make sure your treats have appropriate size if your regular dog’s treats are too big.

 If they’re too dry or crumbly, they won’t be enticing for your dog, but if they’re too soft, things can get messy very quickly.
 Since each dog has unique preferences, it’s helpful to try multiple types of treats and cycle between a few different options to keep your dog happy and engaged.